Team306EGR314/Team306EGR314/User-needs.md

 and Barometric pressure.

 “Finding this not so common part was a breeze.
 I hope the two day shipping is legit.
 Thanks irregardless.”

-““Best price, easy to order, always been good in the past”
+“Best price, easy to order, always been good in the past”

-Pros:
+### Pros:
-The device has an easy to read display, with all info present.
+- The device has an easy to read display, with all info present.
-The weather station has more than one sensor and data is provided.
+- The weather station has more than one sensor and data is provided.
-Easy to setup and remove.
+- Easy to setup and remove.

 This Device is easily set up, and doesn't fly away.
 The data is readily available, and easy to read.
 The device comes with a remote that gives data, so you don't have to be near it.

 “I never had issues before with GTS.
 This time I did contact support to confirm and be sure of the choice, but this little issue put me in a lot of troubles.”

 “Gary, we use a flat rate shipping fee per State on orders under $99; orders over that amount, we can offer free ground shipping.
-We understand it is isn't always ideal, “
+We understand it is isn't always ideal,"

-Cons:
+### Cons:
 The quality needs to be there, when considering moving parts, it's best to know its limits and design accordingly.
 Plastic housing is fine, but it's also important to keep in mind that this station is meant to be outside so problems like plastic erosion is possible when left out long enough.